 Flute Frenzy is fortunate to be able to share piccolo, alto and bass flutes with the members of each ensemble during rehearsals.
 Students really enjoy having the opportunity to play the different flutes, and each instrument brings a distinctive tone color to the ensemble.

-Watch the video above for a brief explanation of some of these flutes.
+Watch the previous video or a brief explanation of some of these flutes.